-This might be surprising, but this salmon frittata recipe came from one of those days when we had little in the house and no desire to go to the store!
+This might be surprising, but this salmon frittata recipe came from one of those days when we had little in the house and no desire to go to the store for dinner!

 Have you ever found that the dishes that become mainstays in your kitchen often tend to come from times when you had no plans for dinner and came up with something creative with what you had on hand?